Wikia/mobile-wiki/README.md

 http://passingcuriosity.com/2013/dnsmasq-dev-osx/

 ##Live reload
-on dev environments livereload server runs that reload your web browser on any change in public folder you can disable that by running gulp with --nosync parameter
+on dev environments livereload server runs that reload your web browser on any change in front folder you can disable that by running gulp with --nosync parameter

 ##[Release](https://one.wikia-inc.com/wiki/Mercury/Release)